Category Archives: GameMaster’s Resource

 Some artwork © Dean Spencer, used with permission.
 All rights reserved.

 Characters may attempt to learn more about types of creatures that they may end up fighting, and there are many sources they might check, but not everything they learn is necessarily true.
-Here are ten bits of misinformation to learn about orcs.
+Here are ten bits of misinformation to learn about halflings

 Want to Get a Discount on New Releases?